 In Brazil, the National Index of Consumer Expectation (INEC) covers about 2,000 individuals randomly chosen in the streets of Brazilian cities.
 The questionnaire focuses on the consumer’s current financial situation and on expectations about inflation, unemployment, wages and major purchases for the next 6 months.
 The consumer confidence index is a fixed base indicator (current base year: 2001).
 The value 100 indicates no evolution in consumer’s sentiment, a value over 100 indicates increasing confidence and a value under 100 indicates low expectations.
 This page provides the latest reported value for - Brazil Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Brazil Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on September of 2018.
+Brazil Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on November of 2018.